The symplectic isotopy problem for rational cuspidal curves: Symplectic isotopy problems for reducible configurations

 Let $\Bc$ denote the configuration consisting of a conic $R$ and four lines $M_1,M_2,M_3,M_4$ such that $M_1$ and $M_2$ are tangent to $R$, the intersection of $M_3$ with $M_2$ lies on $R$, the intersection of $M_3$ with $M_4$ lies on $R$ and $M_1$, $M_2$ and $M_4$ intersect at a triple point.
 See lower right of Figure~\ref{fig:G3birat}.

 \begin{lemma} There is a birational equivalence between $\Ac$ and $\Bc$. \end{lemma}

-\begin{proof} Starting with $\Ac$ blow up twice at the multiplicity three tangential intersection of $Q_1$ with $Q_2$ and once at the tangential intersection of $L_1$ with $Q_1$.
+\begin{proof} Starting with a realization of $\Ac$ blow up twice at the multiplicity three tangential intersection of $Q_1$ with $Q_2$ and once at the tangential intersection of $L_1$ with $Q_1$.
 The resulting configuration in $\cptwo\#3\cptwobar$ is shown on the upper right of Figure~\ref{fig:G3birat}.
 There are three exceptional divisors $D_1,D_2,D_3$ where $D_2$ and $D_3$ have self-intersection $-1$ and $D_1$ has self-intersection $-2$.
 The proper transforms of $L_2$ and $L_3$ have self-intersection $-1$ so they can be symplectically blown down.
 After this the proper transform of $D_1$ becomes a $(-1)$-exceptional sphere which can be blown down as well.
-The resulting configuration is $\Bc$ as in the bottom row of Figure~\ref{fig:G3birat}. \end{proof}
+The resulting curve has configuration type $\Bc$ as in the bottom row of Figure~\ref{fig:G3birat}. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{p:G3}] Since $\Ac$ is obtained from $\Gc_3$ by adding one line with a point tangency condition, and one line with two point conditions, $\Gc_3$ has a unique equisingular symplectic isotopy class if and only if $\Ac$ does by Proposition~\ref{p:addline}.
-By Lemma~\ref{l:biratAB}, and Proposition~\ref{l:biratiso}, $\Ac$ has a unique equisingular symplectic isotopy class if and only if $\Bc$ does.
-We can build $\Bc$ as follows.
-Start with the single conic $R$ which has a unique symplectic isotopy class by Gromov~\cite{Gr}.
-We will then apply Proposition~\ref{p:addline} four times to add the four lines, starting with the two tangent lines $M_1$ and $M_2$, then adding $M_3$ transversally through the tangent intersection of $M_2$ with $R$, and finally adding $M_4$ through $M_1\cap M_2$ and the other intersection of $M_3$ with $R$.
+\begin{proof}[Proof of Proposition~\ref{p:G3}] Since $\Ac$ is obtained from $\Gc_3$ by adding one line with a point tangency condition, and one line with two transverse intersection conditions, $\Gc_3$ has a unique equisingular symplectic isotopy class if and only if $\Ac$ does by Proposition~\ref{p:addline}.
+By Lemma~\ref{l:biratAB}, and Corollary~\ref{l:biratiso}, $\Ac$ has a unique equisingular symplectic isotopy class if and only if $\Bc$ does.
+We prove $\Bc$ has a unique symplectic isotopy class by iteratively applying Proposition~\ref{p:addline} to add lines to the configuration of a single conic $R$ which has a unique symplectic isotopy class by Gromov~\cite{Gr}.
+We apply Proposition~\ref{p:addline} four times to add the four lines, starting with the two tangent lines $M_1$ and $M_2$, then adding $M_3$ transversally through the tangent intersection of $M_2$ with $R$, and finally adding $M_4$ through $M_1\cap M_2$ and the other intersection of $M_3$ with $R$.
 Therefore $\Bc$ has a unique equisingular symplectic isotopy class so $\Gc_3$ does as well. \end{proof}